mbucchia/OpenXR-Toolkit/opencomposite.md

 Make sure to connect and power on your headset prior to starting your game.

-If the issue persist, it is likely that you have not correctly set up your OpenXR runtime, and it is looking for the wrong headset (and cannot find it!).
+If the issue persists, it is likely that you have not correctly set up your OpenXR runtime, and it is looking for the wrong headset (and cannot find it!).
 Read the next section about error -13 right below.

 ### The game will not start with error -13